adamobeng/adamobeng.com/_posts/2011-09-29-truth-and-persuasion.markdown

 Han-teng Liao's [post](http://people.oii.ox.ac.uk/hanteng/2011/09/27/ways-of-seeing-data/) got me thinking about[^1] data visualization as a tool for communication.

-In particular, I thought I should take issue with his quote:
+In particular, I thought I should take issue with the quote he gives from [David Smith](http://blog.revolutionanalytics.com/2011/09/data-visualization-vs-propaganda.html?cid=6a010534b1db25970b015435abb804970c):

 >	 good charts merely present data, and leave the analysis (obvious though it may be) to the viewer